EIT-Pathogena/client/README.md

 **MacOS**

+An `x86_64` Miniconda installation is required in order to install the GPAS CLI.

-- If your Mac has an Apple processor (M1/M2), first run the following command using Terminal:
+- If using a Mac with an Intel processor, skip this step.
+Otherwise, using Terminal, run:
   ```bash
   arch -x86_64 zsh
   ```